DannyAllegrezza/dannyallegrezza.com/src/pages/cars/2006-Lotus-Elise.md

 horsepower: 190
 torque: 150
 ---
 Growing up, I was like many other little kids who had big dreams of owning a bright red Ferrari or Lamborghini.
 As I grew older, I realized what was required to own an Italian exotic.
 My _practical_ dream car has always been a Lotus.
-These British cars are exactl what I've always wanted in a sports car;
+These British cars are exactly what I've always wanted in a sports car;

 * Lightweight
 * Rear-wheel Drive